-The insider advice on this page is from Wendy’s Trusted Travel Expert for Sicily: Marcello Baglioni of Agave Travel Creative.
+The insider advice on this page is from Wendy’s Trusted Travel Experts for Sicily: Marcello Baglioni and Matteo Rota of Agave Travel Creative.

-Marcello spends half his time in Sicily, the other half in Los Angeles (where he was born to Italian immigrants).
-While running a school for Americans studying in Sicily, he found himself planning trips for the students’ visiting families—and thus Agave Travel Creative was born.
-His own fascination with Sicily derives from the island’s important historic location at the crossroads of numerous Mediterranean cultures (Roman, Arabic, Spanish, Norman, to name a few), all of which left their mark on the region’s unique food, wine, culture, and language.
-He excels at forging deep personal connections and can arrange a hike up Mt.
-Etna with a volcanologist, a market tour and cooking class with a chef, a visit to Greek ruins with an archaeologist, a private lunch at an herb farm, or a tour on a lovingly restored sailboat, all hosted by passionate locals whom Marcello considers family.
-From five-star palaces to rustic farm stays, he is so plugged into the hotel scene that he knows which rooms will accommodate a wheelchair or, in the small properties, a late sleeper.
+While running a school for Americans studying in Sicily, Marcello found himself planning trips for the students’ visiting families—and thus his travel business was born.
+His fascination with Sicily derives from the island’s important historic location at the crossroads of numerous Mediterranean cultures (Roman, Arabic, Spanish, Norman, to name a few), all of which left their mark on the region’s unique food, wine, culture, and language.
+Matteo, meanwhile, has hospitality in his blood: Raised in his family’s restaurant in St. Moritz, today he is known to moonlight upon occasion—when restaurateur friends need a break—in the front-of-the-house and show off his food-and-wine cred.
+Matteo, who speaks four languages, has lived in Sicily since 2012; Marcello divides his time between the island and the U.S. Together they excel at forging deep personal connections and can arrange anything from a hike or donkey ride on Mt.
+Etna with a volcanologist to a market tour and cooking class with a chef, a visit to Greek ruins with an archaeologist, a private lunch at an herb farm, or a tour on a lovingly restored sailboat, all hosted by passionate locals whom they consider family.
+From five-star palaces to rustic farm stays, they are so plugged into the hotel scene that they know which rooms will accommodate a wheelchair or, in the small properties, a late sleeper.

 Where to Stay and Eat